 I know, I know, worth is subjective.
 You may not hesitate to splurge 1K on a designer bag while your BFF thinks you’re crazy.
 That’s cool.
 Your money.
 Your call.

 Same with skincare.
+Kind of.

 I’m all for splurging on luxury skincare products if you can afford them BUT only if they contain actives that really work and give you the most beautiful skin ever.
 Otherwise, you may pay $5 but you still got ripped off.